 Feeling powerless against migraine symptoms is a common experience.
 Just the idea that we can have some control by controlling externals factors is comforting.
 At this moment, you may feel you’ve lost that element of control.

 But the good news is you haven’t lost anything.
 Instead you have gained something of greater value; ability to influence and change your migraine for the better.

 Thanks to neuroplasticity we have the potential to influence the impact and severity of migraine.

 Not fault.
 Or blame.
 And definitely not shame.

 Neuroplasticity is the catch-all term for the brain’s ability to reorganise its neural connections throughout our lives.
 Those neural connections are influenced by life events, environmental, emotions and thoughts.

 So, how do you change the brain’s pain response system?
-With MindBody techniques.
+One effective method for changing how our brain works are MindBody techniques.

 It really is that simple.
 But, there is one small catch.
-Mind-body techniques don’t mean sitting around thinking happy thoughts.
-After all, no passive action is going to give you meaningful results.
+Mind-body techniques don’t mean sitting round thinking happy thoughts.
+Nothing so passive is going to give you meaningful results.